LiTianchu/svg-morph/README.md

 - Supports any number of SVG images
 - Transition both shape and color
 - Handling holes in SVG images
-- Exports to MP4 in up to 4K resolutions
+- Exports to MP4 in up to 4K resolution
-- Custom animation easing
+- Custom animation easing effects

 ## Building
 ```